charles-m-doan/distinction-space/content/Supportive/On_Permissiveness_of_DC.md

 This appearance does not reflect expansion of possibility, but restoration of neutrality.

-DC does not add permissiveness; it removes restrictions that were never constitutively justified.
+The Distinction Constraint does not add permissiveness; it removes restrictions that were never constitutively justified.

 ---